 One size fits all parenting.
 What if through one size fits all parenting, all siblings are sidled together and as a consequence miss out on their own opportunities?

-Regardless of whether children are prevented from doing what they want to do, decisions in their early years lie with their parents and that’s a fact.
-Perhaps it’s more important children find a level of acceptance on their parents’ decisions, even if their decisions are far from acceptable and they’re not the decisions we wanted our parents to make.
-If that is the case, there seems to be very little point apportioning blame.
+Regardless of whether children are prevented from doing what they want to do, decisions in their early years, lie with their parents.
+It is more important children find a level of acceptance on their parents’ decisions, even if their decisions are far from acceptable.
+There is no point apportioning blame.

-On the part of the parents, perhaps they should begin to base their decisions on what’s right for their individual children and not what’s right for them or their children combined.
-Of course, once we become parents ourselves, we will have the options and opportunity to make any changes we didn’t agree with for our own children.
+On the part of the parents, they should base their decisions on what’s right for their individual children and not what’s right for them, or their children combined.
+Once we become parents, we will have the options and opportunity to make any changes we don’t agree with for our children.

-We often learn from our parents’ mistakes and although it doesn’t always help us, looking to apportion blame on our siblings because of the things we couldn’t change as a child, isn’t the right way to go.
-Siblings need to be able to get on.
+We learn from our parents’ mistakes and although it doesn’t always help us, looking to apportion blame on our siblings because of the things we couldn’t change as a child, isn’t the right way to go.
+Siblings need to get on.